RichardBradley/liquibase.github.com/community.md

 ## Version control system ##

-<del>[Browse](http://liquibase.jira.com/source/browse/CORE) the Liquibase source or check it out from http://liquibase.jira.com/svn/CORE/trunk</del>

 The liquibase source is now officially hosted at https://github.com/liquibase/liquibase

 ## Lead Developer ##

-If you would like to contact the lead Liquibase developer directly, you can email him at nathan [at] voxland.net.
+If you would like to contact the lead Liquibase developer directly, you can email him at nathan.voxland@liquibase.org.